ncatlab/nlab-content/pages/4061.md

 The intention of this page is to list a wide choice of main books and comprehensive reviews in [[mathematical physics]].
 The irrelevant repetitions and minor, too specialized and too obsolete books for any major purpose should be avoided.
-We avoid references for quantum groups as they are many and the main ones can be found at the [[quantum group]] entry.
+We avoid references for quantum groups as they are many and the main ones can be found at the [[quantum group]] entry; similarly we avoided the relevant books on Kac-Moody algebras and groups but included the books on related VOAs and the Pressley-Segal book.

 #Contents#
 * automatic table of contents goes here